Finding Biclique Partitions of Co-Chordal Graphs: Introduction

-In this paper, we study a biclique (edge) partition problem on co-chordal graphs and split graphs using clique trees and lexicographic breadth-first search defined in Section~\ref{sec:pre}.
+In this paper, we study a biclique (edge) partition problem on co-chordal graphs and split graphs using clique trees, moplexes, and lexicographic breadth-first search (LexBFS) defined in Section~\ref{sec:pre}.
+We introduce a new definition, partitioning biclique, which can naturally naturally partition a graph into two induced subgraphs with no shared edges in Section~\ref{sec:PB}.
 In Section~\ref{sec:h_ct}, we provide a heuristic to find a biclique partition on a co-chordal graph given a clique tree of the complement of the co-chordal graph.
-We also give proof of the correctness and show the size of the biclique partition is exactly equal to the number of maximal cliques in the complementary graph of the co-chordal graph minus one.
-It then gives a Corollary that the biclique partition number of a co-chordal graph is less than the number of maximal cliques of its complement.
-In Section~\ref{sec:h_peo}, we provide an efficient heuristic to obtain biclique partitions of co-chordal graphs based on lexicographic breadth-first search.
+We also prove the correctness of the heuristic and show the size of the biclique partition is exactly equal to the number of maximal cliques in the complementary graph of the co-chordal graph minus one.
+We also provide a corollary that states that the biclique partition number of a co-chordal graph is less than the number of maximal cliques of its complement.
+In Section~\ref{sec:h_peo}, we provide an efficient heuristic to obtain biclique partitions of co-chordal graphs by finding moplexes~\cite{berry1998separability}, defined later, using LexBFS.
 We also show that two heuristics provide biclique partitions of the same size.
-In Section~\ref{sec:lower}, we prove that our heuristic can find a minimum biclique partition of $G$ if its complement $G^c$ is chordal and clique vertex irreducible.
+In Section~\ref{sec:lower}, we prove that both heuristics can find a minimum biclique partition of $G$ if its complement $G^c$ is chordal and clique vertex irreducible.
 We also derive a lower bound of the biclique partition number of split graphs and show that our heuristics can obtain a biclique partition on any split graph with a size no more than the biclique partition number plus one.
+In Section~\ref{sec:fr}, we summarize the contribution of our work and point out some future directions.